 In March, Ivanka Trump's line of shoes, clothes and accessories was removed from the Trump Organization's main site as critics pointed out that much of her merchandise is made in China or other foreign countries even as her father bashes U.S. companies for moving work overseas.

-More recently, Ivanka's footwear collection has come under fire for its manufacturing practices.
-According to recent reports, the Chinese factory at issue, Xuankai Footwear Ltd., which has produced Trump-brand footwear, requires laborers to work lengthy shifts stretching up to 16 hours that tested and exceeded the limits of human endurance.
+More recently, Ivanka's footwear collection came under fire for its manufacturing practices.
+According to reports, the Chinese factory at issue, Xuankai Footwear Ltd., which has produced Trump-brand footwear, requires laborers to work lengthy shifts stretching up to 16 hours that tested and exceeded the limits of human endurance.
 Some workers have alleged that the factory paid illegally low overtime rates and systematically delayed wage payments.

-But these instances are arguably small change compared to the damage that Ms. Trump could potentially be doing to her brand in the eyes of many consumers due to her connection with her father’s highly controversial campaign.
+But these instances are arguably small change compared to the damage that Ms. Trump could potentially be doing to her brand in the eyes of many consumers due to her connection with her father’s highly controversial campaign and even more controversial presidency.
 She has undoubtedly been careful; she projects an image of daughterly respect and support for her father without aligning with his theatrics and more outrageous statements, and has been sure to divorce her political life with that of her brand – her social media feeds, for instance, are notably politics-free.
-When asked why Ivanka avoids political comment, a person who works for her told the Chicago Tribune: "Both Republicans and Democrats buy Ivanka Trump."

-Still yet, there are absolute ties between her brand and her campaign presence – literally and figuratively.
+Still yet, there are absolute ties between her brand and the Trump Administration – literally and figuratively.
 Take, for instance, the garments and accessories she wore to the Republican National Convention, which she documented on ivankatrump.com: The shoes, handbag, jewelry and blush pink frock were all from her collection.
 The company strategically tweeted a link for consumers to buy a similar dress to coincide with the convention; the $139 dress sold out in less than 24 hours.
 The “Floral Party Dress” she wore on The Today Show just prior to the convention sold out in most sizes, as well.

 Representatives for Ivanka Trump declined to comment for this story.